Specializing in serving EDUCATIONAL THEATER –

 About Sale Items

-Because wherever possible we use steel (not bronze or aluminum), thick leather (not leather over cardboard), and I design the items for actors on stage – not for dress-up at Ren-Faires.
+Because wherever possible I use steel (not bronze or aluminum), thick leather (not leather over cardboard), and I design the items for actors on stage – not for dress-up at Ren-Faires.
 All swords, daggers, and leather items for sale are built when the order is placed.

 Swords and daggers developed specifically for the rigors of stage combat.

 As you may know, Weapons of Choice has provided fight worthy weapons for stage since 1990.
-I still purchase thousands of weapons each year from a score of manufacturers, and have choreographed over 300 shows myself, so I’ve learned a thing or two about replica weapons along the way:
+I still purchase hundreds of weapons each year from a score of manufacturers, and have choreographed over 300 shows myself, so I’ve learned a thing or two about replica weapons along the way:

 - Swords made for renaissance fairs may hold an edge but can’t take a hit.

 - Swords that can cut down a sapling can also cut through another sword.